JAXB: Marshal / Unmarshal a Map in Java

 </dependency>

 I have created a model class “Employee.java” which has some common fields.
-I want to build code which could parse map of objects where key is sequence code and value is Employee object itself.
+I want to build code that could parse maps of objects where key is sequence code and value is Employee object itself.

 @XmlRootElement(name = "employee")